-4. Data Corrections
+4. DATA CORRECTIONS

-Potential sources of error associated with the Digitilt Classic Inclinometer system include limitations in the performance of equipment, anomalous installation characteristics, movement alterations to the installation characteristics, casing spiraling, and varied measurement techniques (DGSI, 2013).
+Potential sources of error associated with the Digitilt Classic Inclinometer system include limitations of the performance of equipment, anomalous installation characteristics, movement alterations to the installation characteristics, casing spiraling, and varied measurement techniques (DGSI, 2013).
 The combination of errors within datasets can alter associated data plots and create exaggerated displacements and false directions of movement.

 Probes typically require annual calibration due to natural conditions such as transportation and handling.
 Without calibration, the data is likely to accumulate more error with each year.
-This probe was calibrated last in 2021 and should be calibrated again before the 2023 readings are collected.
+Prior to the inclinometer readings in 2024, the probe was calibrated.
+The last calibration prior to this year was done in 2023.
 Forte took care to keep the probe protected in transportation.
 However, natural error will occur.